seanpat09/seanpat09.github.io/_posts/2019-12-20-advent-day20-soql-security.md

 ---
 layout: post
-title: So-Called Advent Calendar Day 20 - Securing You SOQL
+title: So-Called Advent Calendar Day 20 - Securing Your SOQL
 date: '2019-12-20-T00:00:00.000-07:00'
 author: Sean Cuevo
 description: New ways to secure your SOQL

 tags:
-- fun
+- soql
-- music
+- apex
-- JavaScript
+- security
 ---

 *In the spirit of the holiday season, this is a series of short blog posts covering random things I have learned while doing Salesforce development, one for each day of Advent.*